-14. Profanity and Vulgar Language
+14. Profanity, Vulgar, and Inappropriate Language

 Students shall not use any form of profanity, written or verbal.
 Included in this prohibition is the use of obscene gestures, signs, pictures, clothing, or publications, which could be offensive to others.
+Students shall not use any language or gestures that are demeaning, degrading or harmful to other individuals.